Contact Us | Press Office | International | Academy | About Us | Donate

 He undertook one of the largest prospective studies on predictive serum biomarkers of post-operative bacterial infection in the paediatric intensive care unit.
 He has presented at the Royal College of Paediatrics and Child Health Annual Meeting, International Sepsis Symposium and has a first-author publication in Paediatric Critical Care Medicine.
 Currently, he is working on projects in ophthalmology and in paediatrics, his long-term goal is to become an academic paediatric ophthalmologist.
 In his spare time, Shane enjoys running and teaching students; he is the founder of MediTutor©, a medical start up that helps aspiring medical, dental and veterinary medicine applicants.

-I am a paediatric nurse and I work on Ward 3C in Alder Hey, which is the Medical Specialties ward.
+I am a paediatric nurse and I work on Ward 3C in Alder Hey, which is the medical specialties ward.
 I graduated with a 2:1 in Children’s Nursing from the Florence Nightingale School of Nursing and Midwifery in King’s College London in 2016.
 After qualifying I started work on the General Medical, Haematology and Respiratory ward in the Variety Children’s Hospital at King’s College Hospital.

 One year later, I moved back up north and started work at Alder Hey.
-I have just returned to work after a year of maternity leave and feel very much like I’m a brand new nurse starting all over again!
+I have just returned to work after a year of maternity leave, and feel very much like I’m a brand new nurse starting all over again!
 I strongly feel that a nurse’s learning and development of skills is never finished, and this is something I am always encouraging in students.
 I think it is important to always be seeking extra learning opportunities and preach that no question is a silly question!

 As a newly qualified Diagnostic Radiographer, I have been fortunate to start my career at Alder Hey, working with some of the most enthusiastic and inspirational health care professionals and patients I have ever met.
-As a parent of 2, and self proclaimed "big kid", I enjoy the prospect of working with young people, putting smiles on faces, and assisting with the diagnosis and treatment pathways of our future generation.
+As a parent of two, and self proclaimed "big kid", I enjoy the prospect of working with young people, putting smiles on faces, and assisting with the diagnosis and treatment pathways of our future generation.

 My name is Holly Thompson and I am a third year Physiotherapy student at the University of Liverpool.
 I completed my first clinical placement at Alder Hey which was 8 weeks in Critical Care.
-I have had experience in other placements including General Medicine and Cardiac Rehabilitation at Aintree, Complex Rehab Unit at The Walton Centre, Elective Orthopaedics at Clatterbridge Hospital, and I am due to complete a placement in MSK Outpatients at Arrow Park Hospital.
-I am currently in the job application process and I hope to achieve a band 5 role in Paediatrics.
+I have had experience in other placements including: General Medicine and Cardiac Rehabilitation at Aintree; Complex Rehab Unit at The Walton Centre; Elective Orthopaedics at Clatterbridge Hospital; and I am due to complete a placement in MSK Outpatients at Arrow Park Hospital.
+I am currently in the job application process and I hope to achieve a Band 5 role in Paediatrics.

 Alex is a final year dental student at the University of Liverpool with an interest in Paediatric Dentistry.
 Alex finds changing anxious patients’ perceptions of dentistry highly rewarding and is currently in the process of completing a project investigating undergraduate dental students’ experiences at Alder Hey.
 As a former education secretary for Liverpool University Dental Students’ Society, he hopes to be involved in educating the next generation of dentists during his career.